DS-Without-Tears/DS-Without-Tears/README.md

 - recognize social and ethical implications of data science, including privacy concerns and potential biases, in a broad variety of contexts. work together with a broad community of interdisciplinary scholars to discuss data science.

+## Evaluation

+Upon successful completion of this boot camp, participants will be awarded a certificate.
+To earn this certificate, participants must complete a series of activities and challenges related to Data Science.
+There will be a range of activities covering data cleaning, modelling, visualization, ethics, etc., and participants will be free to choose the activities that are relevant to them.

 ## Session Schedule

 1. **Introduction to Data Science and a Gentle Start to Python**